caioedum/caioedum/README.md

 ## 🕹️ **About me**
 * Currently studying Systems Analysis and Development at FIAP
-* Graduated as an Informatics Technician at Senac
+* Graduated as an Informatics Technician at Senac Brasil
 * Primarily focused on Back-end Development, Cloud Computing, and Cloud Infrastructure

 ## 🎯 **My skills**